-There's a reason that WW has weekly weigh-in, not a daily or bi-weekly weight in.
+There's a reason that WW has a weekly weigh-in, not a daily or bi-weekly weigh-in.
 Weight fluctuates too much on a daily basis to get an accurate measure (due to water retention and other factors) if you weigh yourself more than once a week.

-If you gain, have a little cry (or small pity party) then figure out why and get back to it!
+😢If you gain, have a little cry (or a small pity party) then figure out why and get back to it!

 So you gained and yeah it sucks, but it's a minor setback.
 Focus on how far you've come.
 Then get to work!
 Look at what you might have done to gain.
 Look at what you ate last week.
 Did you accurately count EVERYTHING?
 Really?
 Then get on the app and chat with a counsellor- they are very helpful and that's what they are there for.
 You're paying for this resource, so you may as use it!